DO NOT TALK TO ANYONE ON FACEBOOK! ITS NOT US.

 GG4 came from an accidental cross involving Chem’s Sister, Sour Dubb, and Chocolate Diesel.

-That accident locked in one defining trait: extreme resin production.
+That accident locked in one defining trait: extreme resin production combined with aggressive flower stacking.

-Dense enough to change how the plant finishes.
+Dense enough to change how the plant actually finishes.

 The Myth